 The function to configure multiple two-factor authentication service settings is called “group policy”.
 To reflect the group policy settings, you need to create a group, assign PCs, and set service items.

-For details of service settings, click here.
+For details regarding the service settings, click here.

 ・By default, all PCs are assigned to “Default Policy”.
 When you add a new PC, it will be assigned to “Default Policy”.